 2. Porcelain-Fused-to-Metal (PFM) Crowns

-Porcelain-fused-to-metal crowns, often abbreviated as PFM, combine a metal base with a porcelain outer layer.
+A porcelain-fused-to-metal (PFM) crown continues to be a dependable option when clinicians require a balance between aesthetics and durability.
 Essentially, there is a thin coping or substructure of metal that fits over the tooth, and porcelain is layered and baked on top of it to give a tooth-colored appearance.
 For many decades, PFM crowns were the workhorse of crown types – offering a balance of strength and aesthetics.

 Advantages: Strength + Aesthetics: Because of the underlying metal, PFM crowns are quite durable and strong (approaching the longevity of full metal).
 At the same time, the porcelain exterior can be shaded to match surrounding teeth, making the crown look fairly natural in the mouth.